November 8, 20213 minute read

 Configuration to send all log messages produced during a run to logs.txt

-This feature dramatically simplifies workflows with custom, uniform logging policies, so if this seems useful to you, you can learn more by checking out the docs.
+This feature dramatically simplifies pipelines with custom, uniform logging policies, so if this seems useful to you, you can learn more by checking out the docs.

 Wrapping up